aaronpdennis/congress-maps/README.md

 Follow the steps below to create a web map of United States congressional districts from Census Bureau data.

-## Mac OS X

 First, you'll need to setup an account on Mapbox.com.
-Then, run the following steps from the Mac OS X Terminal command line:
+Then, run the following commands from the Mac OS X Terminal command line:

 #### Dependencies: